amazon-connect/amazon-connect-salesforce-scv/Common/AWSSCV-SalesforceConfig/readme.md

 11. Enter the parameters as follows (most from your notepad):
  - AWSRegion: Select the region that you have deployed Amazon Connect in
  - ConnectInstanceName: Your connect instance name
+ - AWSSalesforceCommonPythonLayer: The ARN of the Common Python Layer created by deployment of the AWSSCV-CommonLayers prerequisite stack.
+This value is available in the outputs of the AWSSCV-CommonLayers stack.
  - sfConsumerKey: The consumer key from your connected app
  - sfHost: The full https url to your salesforce org
  - sfOrgId: Provide your Salesforce.com Organization ID